Para leer este hoja informativa en español, presione aquí.

 - To locate HIV clinical trial sites near you go to

 All not-for-profit ASOs have a BOD.
-The BOD is responsible for the agency legally and financially.
+The BOD has legal and financial responsibility for the organization.
 It also sets policy, hires and fires the executive director, and makes sure that the organization is serving its chosen mission.
-If the BOD has few or no members living with HIV, it may be less in touch with the everyday concerns and challenges of the people it is meant to serve.
+If the BOD has few or no members living with HIV, it may know less about the concerns and challenges of the people it is meant to serve.
 You can find out who serves on The Well Project's BOD here.

-Since one of the main responsibilities of the BOD is the financial stability of the organization, many boards require members to give or raise a certain amount of money.
-Some BODs make exceptions so that they can include people who cannot meet the financial obligation but have other valuable things to offer.
+One of the main responsibilities of the BOD is the financial stability of the organization.
+Many boards therefore require members to give or raise a certain amount of money.
+Some BODs make exceptions so that they can include people who cannot help raise money but who have other valuable things to offer.

 Most BODs meet monthly or every other month for a couple of hours.
-Being a board member can require a commitment of two to four hours a month for meetings and other activities.
-If you would like to be a member of the board of a local ASO, set up a meeting with the board's chairperson (sometime called the president) or the agency's executive director.
+Board members may spend two to four hours a month in meetings and other activities.
+If you would like to join the board of a local ASO, set up a meeting with the board's chairperson (sometimes called the president) or the organization's executive director.

-- Think about what you would like to accomplish before joining a group
+- Think about what you would like to achieve before you join a group.

-- Avoid taking on too many projects and limit yourself to only those you think you can see through
+- Avoid taking on too many projects and limit yourself to only those you think you can complete.

-- Find people to work with who understand the issues and will support you in your efforts
+- Find people to work with who understand the issues and will support your efforts.

 - Think before you speak.
 It can be scary to speak up, especially the first time you disagree with someone in power.
-Assess how you might feel beforehand so that you are prepared.
+Think about how you might feel beforehand so that you are prepared.